 WordPress is a great platform to build any kind of website or blog.
 We can choose from thousands of themes and plugins to better manage our web contents.
 Pick the right products from them in order to handle the respective tasks and grow your business.

 Creating and maintaining a WordPress website is so easy as you may think.
 It gives you full control over the website management with a user-friendly interface and easy to follow settings.
 If you are still confused on how to do, approach a WordPress developer to optimize your pages for ultimate performance and increase the traffic.

 There are several WordPress maintenance tasks you should perform on a regular basis to run your website smoothly.
 They are easy to implement and you can manage them without any complex coding knowledge or third-party help.

-Today we are going talk about 10 essential WordPress maintenance tasks that will improve the performance of your website.
+Today we are going to talk about 10 essential WordPress maintenance tasks that will improve the performance of your website.

 1. Update your themes and plugins

 Make sure that your website, themes, and plugins are up-to-date.
 Cybercriminals may attack your site using themes and plugin vulnerabilities, and security loopholes.

-WordPress updates the core files regularly to introduce most modern publishing features and protect your website from the hacking attempts.
+WordPress updates the core files regularly to introduce the most modern publishing features and protect your website from the hacking attempts.
 It will let you know about the updates as soon as they arrived through the dashboard notification panel.
 Don’t hesitate to use the latest version of the core system, themes, and plugins to meet the latest security challenges and keep running the business.

 2. Change your passwords